p2pcommons/specs/p2pcommons-module.md

 ## Verification

-The origin module to verify MUST be of `type: module` and verification MUST occur on a specific version (i.e., versioned Dat archive key).<!--  Non-versioned origin modules MUST be deemed  -->
+The origin module to verify MUST be of `type: content` and verification MUST occur on a specific version (i.e., versioned Dat archive key).<!--  Non-versioned origin modules MUST be deemed  -->
 <!-- unverifiable. -->